assertj/assertj/CONTRIBUTING.md

 * Successful assertion unit test method names should start with: `should_pass_...`.
 * Failing assertion unit test method names should start with: `should_fail_...`.

-* Put GIVEN WHEN THEN steps in each test (you can omit steps when not relevant), favoring `BDDAssertions.then` instead of `Assertions.assertThat` for assertions in the THEN step.
+* Put GIVEN WHEN THEN steps in each test, favoring `BDDAssertions.then` instead of `Assertions.assertThat` for assertions in the THEN step.
+Steps can be combined or omitted if a separate step does not provide much benefit to test readability, just ensure that the WHEN step (either single or combined) contains the test target.
 * Use `AssertionUtil.expectAssertionError` for tests expecting to get an `AssertionError`  - see `OptionalAssert_containsInstanceOf_Test` as an example..
 * Use static import when it makes the code more readable.
 * If possible, add a (fun) code example in [assertj-examples](https://github.com/joel-costigliola/assertj-examples) and use it in the javadoc.